-Berklee College of Music values the college-level course work undertaken by our students at institutions of higher education throughout the world and online, and allows you to apply some of it toward a Berklee degree.
+Berklee College of Music values the college-level course work you've undertaken at institutions of higher education throughout the world and online, and allows you to apply some of it toward a Berklee degree.
 You are invited to submit official transcripts from regionally accredited institutions for transfer credit evaluation.

-You are required to complete at least six credits of liberal arts courses at Berklee in order to graduate.
-Once matriculated, you are generally expected to complete all remaining course work at Berklee, though some transfer credits are accepted in the general elective or liberal arts areas prior to beginning your studies at Berklee.
+You are required to complete at least six credits of liberal arts courses at Berklee in order to graduate, but you may transfer credits you earned in the general elective or liberal arts areas prior to beginning your studies at Berklee.
 The following rules apply:

 - Professional diploma students may transfer up to 12 credits in liberal arts courses toward general elective requirements.